PHCStanton/QuFLX-v2/.agent-memory/systemPatterns.md

   - After changing any Gateway–Capability integration:
     - Run the capability directly (e.g. `python capabilities_v2/runner.py refresh_assets`) and confirm its stdout format.
     - Hit the corresponding REST endpoint and verify the JSON shape matches what the Dashboard expects.

+## AI & Voice Integration Patterns

+- **Context Injection**
+  - For all xAI calls (text, vision, voice), the backend constructs a concise `TradingContext` from strategy data rather than relying on the frontend for truth.
+  - Chart screenshots are captured in the Dashboard and sent as base64 images to the backend, which attaches them to xAI vision requests.

+- **Tool/Function Calling**
+  - Trading-related actions exposed to xAI are modeled as explicit tools (e.g. `get_market_snapshot`, `simulate_entry`) with clear JSON schemas and server-side validation.
+  - xAI may request tool calls; the backend executes them via existing strategy/market modules and feeds the results back into the conversation.

+- **Voice Agent Bridge**
+  - The voice assistant uses a WebSocket bridge:
+    - Browser ↔ Backend (local WebSocket for PCM audio).
+    - Backend ↔ xAI Voice Agent API (`wss://api.x.ai/v1/realtime`).
+  - The backend voice gateway is stateless per session and integrates with the same `TradingContext` builder and tool layer used by the text assistant.